 (6) An arbitrator may order a person to produce a document, material or information despite any rule of law relating to privilege or the public interest in relation to the production of documents.

 [Section 193 inserted by No. 42 of 2004 s.
-130.]
+130; amended by No. 31 of 2011 s.
+48 and 76.]

 194. Arbitrator may give information etc. to and restrict disclosure by other party or medical practitioner

-(1) When a document or other material or information relevant to a proceeding before an arbitrator is produced or furnished to the arbitrator by a party to the proceeding or another person (whether or not pursuant to a requirement under this Part), the arbitrator may produce or furnish the document, material or information to —
+(1) When a document or other material or information relevant to a proceeding before an arbitrator is produced or furnished to the arbitrator by a party to the proceeding or another person (whether or not pursuant to a requirement under this Division), the arbitrator may produce or furnish the document, material or information to —

 (a) any other party to the proceeding; or